WillDSmith1995/willsgeo/_pages/about.md

 I am a geologist currently reading for a PhD in exploration geology at the [School of Earth and Environmental Sciences of Cardiff University](https://www.cardiff.ac.uk/people/research-students/view/1010781-smith-william) in the UK.
 My research focusses on the formation of magmatic and hydromagmatic ore deposits, particularly magmatic Ni-Cu-PGE sulphide deposits and granite-related W-Sn-Cu deposits.

 I am an economic geologist and researcher, with interests in magmatic and magmatic-hydrothermal ore systems.
 Born in Essex and raised in Cornwall (United Kingdom), I became interested in geosciences upon completion of my chemistry and geography A-levels at Callington College.
 I completed a Bachlors degree with honors in geology and a Masters degree in igneous petrology and ore deposit geology at the University of Portsmouth between 2013 and 2017.
-Following this, I went on to read for a PhD in igneous petrology and magmatic sulphide deposites at Cardiff University from 2017 to 2021.
-I am now...
+Following this, I went on to read for a PhD in igneous petrology and magmatic sulphide deposits at Cardiff University from 2017 to 2021.

 <details>
 <summary>Fieldwork Experience</summary>